Lawful interception: India

 and preventing any unauthorized use of these powers by any agency, individual or intermediary.

 III.
 The above notification will ensure that provisions of law relating to lawful interception or monitoring of computer resource are followed and if any interception, monitoring or decryption is required for purposes specified in Section 69 of the IT Act, the same is done as per due process of law and approval of competent authority i.e. Union Home Secretary.

 Elsewhere

 Most countries worldwide maintain LI requirements similar to those Europe and the U.S., and have moved to the ETSI handover standards.
-The Convention on Cybercrime requires such capabilities.
+The Budapest Convention on Cybercrime requires such capabilities.